Anything.com Review: Autonomous Vibe Coding for Web + Mobile

 Integrations, platforms, and deployment

 Anything.com is web-based but outputs native iOS and Android binaries alongside responsive web apps.
 The bundled backend covers auth (email + social), payments, file storage, and analytics.
-Integrations span communications (Resend), automation (Zapier), mapping (Google Maps), and AI models.
+The current build advertises 40+ integrations spanning communications (Resend), automation (Zapier), mapping (Google Maps), and AI models.
 This makes it appealing for solo builders and teams that want mobile parity without juggling keys or cloud setup.
 If you prefer a pure web stack, you can still deploy to your own domain with HTTPS handled for you.

 Alternatives and positioning

-Anything.com sits in the vibe coding cluster: natural language → full-stack code with minimal human effort.
-If you prioritize mobile polish, it competes most directly with Magically and other mobile-first builders.
+Anything.com sits in the vibe coding cluster: natural language to full-stack code with minimal human effort.
+If you prioritize mobile polish, it competes most directly with mobile-first builders.
 For web-only speed, Bolt.new and Vercel v0 ship faster in the browser but lack native app pipelines.
+Lovable is the closest head-to-head on price and feature breadth, especially for founders who want a free starter tier and lower entry pricing; see our Anything.com vs Lovable comparison for a side by side.
 If you want deeper collaboration and enterprise controls, Replit and Cursor remain stronger picks.

 Want a broader landscape?
-Check the best vibe coding tools guide or the indie hacker roundup for more context.
+Check the best AI app builders guide, the best vibe coding tools roundup, or the full Anything.com alternatives shortlist for more context.

 How to get the best results